SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 Since large parts of the knowledge base of the Assistants will be supplied to the LLM for matching, a context window of at least 4k tokens is required for this booster.
 Full standings history isn't possible at the moment, since this will overflow the input context area of the LLM, at least for the *smaller* models like GPT 3.5, Mistral 7b, and so on.
 Time will cure this problem, and I will update the capabilities of the integration, when more capable models become available.
 For the time being, the position data is available for the most recent laps and also the gaps for the most important opponents are passed to the LLM (for Strategist and Spotter).

 Additionally, you can allow the LLM to call [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-actions) as a result of your conversation.
 For example, if you ask the Strategist whether an undercut might be possible in one of the next laps, the LLM may call the Monte Carlo traffic simulation using an internal action.
 Which actions will be available to the LLM depends on the current Assistant.
 See corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#trigger-actions-from-conversation) for the Strategist for an example.

+IMPORTANT: When action handling is enabled, it might be necessary to disable the *Recognition* booster or at least set the "Creativity" to a very low value.
+Otherwise the "Recognition" booster might detect a command pattern, which will match to a pre-defined voice command, thereby preventing the LLM from creating a custom action plan.

 ### Reasoning Booster

 *Reasoning* is the most complex and most capable booster, since it allows you to alter or extend the behavior of the Assistant.
 You can use predefined events or even define your own ones in the [Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine) (as shown below), which then result in a request to the LLM (actually you can process events even without using the LLM directly in rule engine, but this is only half of the fun).
 Similar to the *Conversation* bosster above, the LLM then can decide to activate one or more [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-booster-actions) to fulfill the request or react to the situation.
 To support its conclusion, the LLM will have full access to the same knowledge as in the *Conversation* booster.